kornysietsma/korny-info-blog/source/drafts/2020-09-01-introducing-the-polyglot-code-explorer.html.markdown

 ![language visualisation](/2020-09-01-polyglot-explorer/vis_language.png)

-This is very simple - it just colours each file by programming language, showing the 10 most common languages.
+This view is very simple - it just colours each file by programming language, showing the 10 most common languages.
 Mostly useful for getting an overview of what goes where - it's usually easy to spot the front-end vs back-end code by the colours used.  (only 10 languages are shown because beyond that, it's hard to visually see different colours)

 ### Lines of code

 ![lines of code](/2020-09-01-polyglot-explorer/vis_loc.png)

-This is simple enough - it's a scale from blue for tiny files, through to yellow for giant files.
+This view is simple enough - it uses a scale from blue for tiny files, through to yellow for giant files.

 Note that this is not a linear scale - a lot of these use what I call a "Good/Bad/Ugly" scale - blue (0) is good, red (1000) is bad, and yellow (10000 and above) is just ugly.
 If I used a linear scale, it'd be harder to distinguish the good/bad files from each other.  (yes, I could use a log scale, but that has it's own problems)

-### Nesting depth

-This isn't usually very useful - it just shows how deeply nested files are.
-Might sometimes be useful if you want to see what is where in the UI.

 ### Indentation

 ![indentation](/2020-09-01-polyglot-explorer/vis_indentation.png)

-This is an interesting one.
+This metric is an interesting one.
 In [Hindle, Abram, Michael W. Godfrey, and Richard C. Holt.
 2008.
-‘Reading Beside the Lines: Indentation as a Proxy for Complexity Metric’](https://doi.org/10.1109/ICPC.2008.13) they found that indentation is often useful as a way of looking for complexity - and it makes sense; files with a lot of indentation are often files with deeply nested "if" and "case" statements.
-You can choose a few sub-visualisations here - the default shows the standard deviation of indentation, which is often the most useful metric; you can also see the worst indentation in each file, and the "total area" which is useful for also showing very large deeply indented files.
+‘Reading Beside the Lines: Indentation as a Proxy for Complexity Metric’](https://doi.org/10.1109/ICPC.2008.13) they found that indentation is often useful as a way of looking for complexity - which makes common sense; files with a lot of indentation are often files with deeply nested "if" and "case" statements.
+You can choose a few sub-visualisations using the drop-down near the top-left - the default shows the standard deviation of indentation, which is often the most useful metric; you can also see the worst indentation in each file, and the "total area" which is useful for showing files which are both large and deeply indented.

-Of course this can have false positives - heavy indentation might just be a strange formatting style, or for other valid reasons.
-But this is often surprisingly useful.
+Of course this metric can have false positives - heavy indentation might be due to a particular formatting style for long lines, or an actually valid data structure, or other valid reasons.
+But it is often surprisingly useful.

 ### Age since last change

 ![age since last change](/2020-09-01-polyglot-explorer/vis_age.png)

-This shows how long it is since each file was changed (from git history) blue files are recently changed, yellow files haven't changed for 1460 days in this example (4 years).
+This view shows how long it is since each file was changed (from git history) blue files are recently changed, red files haven't changed in a year, yellow files haven't changed in 4 years.
 Note that this is affected by the date selector down the bottom of the page:

 ![date selector](/2020-09-01-polyglot-explorer/date_selector.png)

-Files that haven't changed in the selected date range will show in grey.
+Files that haven't changed at all in the selected date range will show in grey.
 You need to select the whole project (drag the left side of the selector to the left of the screen) to see change information across the whole scanned date range.

 This is a good/bad/ugly scale again, largely because generally files that haven't changed for a long time are, in my experience, parts of the system that nobody understands or feels safe to touch.